-- I. Generate random population of $m \times n$ solutions for the problem within the higher and lower bound where m = number of identifiable parameters and n = number of generation.
+- I. Generate random population of m x n solutions for the problem within the higher and lower bound where m = number of identifiable parameters and n= number of generation.
 Solutions are presented in the form of floating points. - II.
-Evaluate the fitness function f(x) of each individual for n solution where each individual represents a candidate parameter value.

-III.
-Create new population by repeating the following steps:

-o Randomly select three parent individuals: individual1, individual2, individual3 from a population for each n by the following formula where i is the parent index.
+Evaluate the fitness function f(x) of each individual for n solution where each individual represents a candidate parameter value. - III.
+Create new population by repeating the following steps until new population is complete: - o Randomly select three parent individuals from a population for each n by the following formula where i is the parent index.

-individual\i =floor(rand() \ population size) + 1 (1)
+individual_i =floor(rand() population size) + 1.
+(1)

-New generation is mutated by the following formula for each population size.
+o New generation mutate by the following formula for each population size.

-temp\population(i) = Pop(individual\3) + F\(Pop(individual\1) -Pop(individual\2)) (2)
+temp_population(i)=Pop(individual3)+F(Pop(individual1)-Pop(individual2)).
+(2)